featured image

 Capital Gains Tax (CGT) is payable whenever your unincorporated small business sells capital assets for a profit.
 CGT can apply to both partners and individuals; these assets include physical property, goodwill, or shares in a company itself.

-To work out how much Capital Gains Tax will be payable, you can usually take the sale price, deduct what you originally paid for it, and also deduct costs associated with either buying or selling.
+To determine how much Capital Gains Tax will be payable, you can usually take the sale price, deduct what you originally paid for it, and deduct costs associated with buying or selling.
 The leftover figure is your capital gain on which Capital Gains Tax is payable.

 Depending on qualifying criteria, Business Asset Disposal Relief may be available to reduce the Capital Gains Tax you pay.

-Whatever your business does and however much you earn, Small Business Taxes will be involved.
-Making sure you keep on top of each of these taxes is good for your business health, not to mention your own stress levels as a business owner.
+Small Business Taxes will be involved in whatever your business does.
+Making sure you keep on top of these taxes is good for your business health, not to mention your stress levels as a business owner.

 author